-If you are a seasoned online community manager, then this article is probably not for you.
-However, if you are new to the space or need to rethink your focus on why you started an online community platform in the first place then this article might be helpful.
+This article is probably not for you if you are a seasoned online community manager.
+However, if you are new to the space and thinking of staring an online community platform, this article might be helpful.

 A Search For Definition